China imposes temporary anti-subsidy charges on Australian wine imports

 South American wine producers would benefit as Australian wine was disadvantaged on price in China, he said.

-Reporting by Shivani Singh, Sophie Yu and Colin Qian in Beijing, Brenda Goh in Shanghai and Kirsty Needham in Sydney; Editing by Kenneth Maxwell and Sam Holmes
+Reporting by Shivani Singh, Sophie Yu and Colin Qian in Beijing, Brenda Goh in Shanghai and Kirsty Needham in Sydney; Editing by Kenneth Maxwell, Sam Holmes and Tom Hogue

 Our Standards: The Thomson Reuters Trust Principles.